IOT Based Garbage Monitoring using Arduino & ESP8266

 distance= duration*0.034/2;

-For printing the output on the webpage in web browser, we will have to use HTML programming.
+For printing the output on the webpage in a web browser, we will have to use HTML programming.
 So, we have created a string named webpage and stored the output in it.
 To tell whether the trash can is empty or not, we have applied a condition there.
-If the distance will be less than 5cm then it will show “Basket is Full” on the webpage and if the distance will be greater than 5cm then it will show the message “Basket is Empty” on webpage.
+If the distance is less than 5cm, then it will show “Basket is Full” on the webpage, and if the distance is greater than 5cm, then it will show the message “Basket is Empty” on the webpage.

 if(esp8266.available())